 QVH has had regard to NHS Improvement's well-led framework in considering the organisation's performance, internal control, board assurance framework and the governance of quality.
-More detail can be found in the annual governance statement, section 3.7.
+More detail can be found in the annual governance statement below.

 Patient care